 Reproductive Gynecology in OH

-Reproductive Gynecology has one of the highest success rates in Ohio for the IVF treatment.
+Reproductive Gynecology has one of the highest success rates for the IVF treatment.
 And for a difficult to pay IVF cost in Ohio, this clinic offers a 100% guarantee program which includes three fresh egg cycles and an unlimited number of transfer cycles for frozen embryos.

 It also includes the cost of thawing and freezing embryos.
 For any failed cycle, if there are any frozen embryos left, they will be done prior to the fresh cycle.